axelfahy/bfs/README.md

 * `run_jupyterlab.sh`: script to start [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) on a server.
 The script will automatically find an available port and display the correct url to access the notebook.

+* `start.py`: startup script for [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to load some imports and activate the autoreload.

 * `sync_owncloud.sh`: script to sync an [Owncloud](https://owncloud.org/) folder.
 It can be used in cron, to sync folders between servers.

 ## Meta